Max Verstappen: 2021: World Champion amid title battle vs. Hamilton

 At the next race in Monaco, Verstappen qualified second behind Charles Leclerc, but Leclerc suffered a driveshaft failure on the way to the grid and was unable to start the race.
 Verstappen controlled the race from the front on the way to victory.
 Hamilton (who qualified seventh) finished seventh, though claiming an extra championship point by setting the fastest race lap.
-The result enabled Verstappen to take the lead in the Drivers' Championship for the first time in his career, by a margin of four points over Hamilton.
+The result enabled Verstappen to become the first Dutch driver to lead the World Drivers' Championship, by a margin of four points over Hamilton.
 At the Azerbaijan Grand Prix, Verstappen qualified third behind Leclerc and Hamilton.
 Verstappen and Hamilton passed Leclerc in the opening laps before Verstappen took the lead by way of a faster pitstop.
-Verstappen would comfortably hold the lead until lap 46 when he suffered a tyre failure causing him to crash at high-speed and retire.
+Verstappen would comfortably hold the lead until lap 46 when he suffered a tyre failure causing him to crash at high speed and retire.
 A mistake by Hamilton on the restart dropped him to last place, meaning Verstappen maintained his championship lead.
 Verstappen took pole for the French Grand Prix.
 Verstappen's mistake on the first lap allowed Hamilton to take the lead which Verstappen retook during the pit stop phase.
 Verstappen pitted for a second time from the lead and set after the Mercedes duo, overtaking Hamilton for the lead on lap 52 of 53.
-He also took the fastest lap point, extending his championship lead to twelve points.
+He also took the fastest lap point, extending his championship lead to twelve points and achieving the first hat-trick of his career.
 Verstappen clinched pole position again at the Styrian Grand Prix and led the race from start to finish, to give him his fourth win of the season and further extend his lead to 18 points.